 McDonald’s is everywhere, and whether you’re a huge fan or an occasional patron, there are lots of ways to hack the McDonald’s menu to save money.
-And it’s bigger than the McDonald’s dollar menu.
+Spending less at McDonald’s is wayyy bigger than just ordering from the McDonald’s dollar menu.

 You can literally get a McDonald’s deal on every single order you make, while racking up rewards points for freebies and more McDonald’s coupons.
 We’ll show you how to get all the McDonald’s menu discounts.